-Budgeted cost: £ 57,378
+Budgeted cost: £ 156,986

-Activity Evidence that supports this approach Challenge number(s) addressed Excess staffing in English and maths to support small group interventions.
-One to one and small group intervention is known to have a positive impact.
+Activity Evidence that supports this approach Challenge number(s) addressed Excess staffing in English and maths to support small group teaching.
+One to one and small group teaching intervention is known to have a positive impact.
 EEF One to One Tuition EEF Small Group Tuition 1,3 Appointment of literacy coordinator and development of literacy action plan focusing on teaching of disciplinary literacy, targeted interventions and reading for pleasure.
 We also have a range of internal data and student voice on the positive impact of our one-to-one and small group interventions that we have run historically.
 We have decided to add capacity to our existing staff in maths, English and intervention teams rather than use the national tutoring programme (difficulties recruiting quality tutors).
 Our approach supports recommendation 7 of improving literacy in schools Improving Literacy in Secondary Schools 1,3

 Focus on reading comprehension, fluency and disciplinary literacy are well evidenced approach to having impact.
-EEF Reading comprehension strategies Improve the quality of homework and independent learning opportunities linked to purposeful practice.
+EEF Reading comprehension strategies Creation of additional teaching groups in KS3 taught by the SENDCo and Assistant SENDCos in English and maths.
+The government's Reading Framework outlines how systematic synthetic phonics programmes for those who are unable to decode are essential interventions.
+The additional year 7 teaching group in English is undertaking a SSP as well as bespoke English lessons taught by two SEND specialists.
+1,3 Develop the use of library lessons in KS3 English to support struggling readers whilst engaging all students in reading for pleasure The Assistant SENDCo is able to work with students taking part in our Lexia intervention programme during fortnightly library lessons.
+All students will be heard reading 121 including the most able, regularly by teaching staff and our school librarian with appropriate records kept.
+Reading Framework 1,3 Improve the quality of homework and independent learning opportunities linked to purposeful practice.
 Providing meaningful opportunities for students to work independently, practicing knowledge retrieval and application of skills is well understood.
 EEF Homework EEF Retrieval Practice 3 Improve the quality of assessment and feedback students receive in all subjects.
 Delivery high quality CPD to teaching staff and work with heads of department to identify effectively sequenced feedback opportunities across the curriculum It is well understood that high quality feedback can have a significant impact on the progress of students, in particular those that are disadvantaged.
 EEF Feedback 3